shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 "We can help with that," Marina said with a smile.
 "We have an agreement with Seattle U to transfer credits from anywhere, and there is a little economy that will support us really well, including a pair of skilled tailors.
-There is a railroad that brings good This year we have been visiting these clinics looking for anthros who need a new home.
+There is a railroad that brings supplies to the valley, and we hope it can bring new people, too.
+This year we have been visiting these clinics looking for anthros who need a new home.
 And we found you."

 "But why me?"
 Jewel asked, calming herself with the softness of her fur.